-Edwardsville native Jon Harris returns to the SIUE sidelines for his third season as the Cougars’ head coach in 2017-18.
+Edwardsville native Jon Harris begins his fourth season as the Cougars’ head coach in 2018-19.

 In 2016-17, Harris’ Cougars opened the season with wins at Hawaii and against Florida Atlantic, also in Hawaii.
 The Cougars rounded out a successful November with a resounding 12-point win on the road at Grand Canyon.

 SIUE picked up home wins over IUPUI and Missouri S&T before struggling in Ohio Valley Conference play.
 The five nonconference wins were the most in the Division I era.
 The Cougars finished the season with their largest win of the year, a 19-point victory over Eastern Illinois at Vadalabene Center.

 For the second season in a row, SIUE improved its rebounding.
 The Cougars were seventh in the OVC with an average of 35.8 rebounds per game.
 Perimeter defense became the hallmark of the team, with the Cougars finishing second in the OVC in three-point field goal defense.
 SIUE opponents connected on just 33 percent of three-point shots.
 Only Belmont held opponents to a lower percentage (32 percent).